Vanessa Bell: Exhibitions

 In the summer of 1909, Iceland Poppies (1908) was exhibited at the New English Art Club.
 It was praised by Walter Sickert and marks Bell's artistic maturity.

 Designs for a Screen: Figures by a Lake (1912), gouache on board, was influenced by Nabis paintings by Édouard Vuillard and Maurice Denis and might have been a part of Bell's exhibit Design for Screen, which was shown at the Friday Club Exhibition in February 1912.

 In 1916, Bell's first solo exhibition was held in the Omega Workshop in London, a prominent place for exhibitions which supported young artists and introduced design work to the public.
-Bell had become the director of the Omega Workshop around 1912.
+Bell had become a co-director of the Omega Workshop in 1913.

 Design for Overmantel Mural (1913), oil on paper, depicts herself and Molly MacCarthy naked in Bell's studio at 46 Gordon Square.

 Street Corner Conversation (also created in 1913) features four individuals in conversation amidst massive geometrical forms.

 Summer Camp (1913), oil on board, illustrates a summer camp organized at Brandon on the Norfolk-Suffolk border near Thetford.

 By the Estuary (1915), oil on canvas, is a modestly scaled landscape showing her fondness for clarity of design in which segments of contrasting color harmonize.

 Nude with Poppies (1916), oil on canvas, is a preliminary design for a headboard which Bell painted for Mary Hutchinson.